-Hoping to pack in some great travel on a budget?
+Looking to travel on a budget?
 Whether you’re visiting for the weekend, or are a local resident, Milledgeville offers affordable options for fun activities that won’t break the bank.
-From outdoor adventures to museum visits to relaxing barside, we’ve rounded up our top picks of free things to do and low-cost experiences that will make you glad you made the trip!
+From outdoor adventures to museum visits to relaxing barside, we’ve rounded up our top picks of free and low-cost experiences that will make you glad you made the trip!

 HISTORIC WALKING TOUR